Spatial Periodicity & In-Situ Vehicle Damage Mapping¶

-Repro bundle (available on request): coordinate data package + audit scripts + overlay tooling are available to good-faith reviewers on request.
+Repro bundle: coordinate data package + audit scripts + overlay tooling can be made available to good-faith reviewers on request.

-The Kinetic/Standard Explanatory Model: The distribution of vehicle damage (including "toasted" cars, selective impedance heating (SIH) phenotypes, and dielectrophoretic (DEP) flipped vehicles without un-scuffed undercarriages) is the result of random scattering of flaming debris, localized fire spread, and chaotic wind shear in the immediate aftermath of the structural collapses.
-Under this model, the spatial distribution of these anomalies should be mathematically random or follow a simple inverse-square decay from the event epicenter.
+The Kinetic/Standard Explanatory Model: The distribution of vehicle damage (including "toasted" cars, selective impedance heating (SIH) phenotypes, and dielectrophoretic (DEP) flipped vehicles without un-scuffed undercarriages) is the result of falling debris, localized fire spread, wind transport, and street-level contingencies in the immediate aftermath of the structural collapses.
+Under this model, once provenance-compromised examples are removed, the anomaly field should remain non-periodic and dominated by proximity, vectoring, and local environmental conditions rather than repeating parallel nodal structure.

 The SCIE Explanatory Model: The damage is the result of an interferometric RF field (the 2.6–10 MHz band) characterized by a 114.5° bisector bearing (the bisector of the ENE (east-northeast) proxy bearing 79.3° and the Erin-sector proxy bearing 149.7°, as seen from the WTC).
 Under this model, the spatial distribution of the damage should not be random; rather, it should positively correlate with the repeating parallel nodal lines (maxima) of a standing-wave interference pattern.